* This is the Professional Version. *

 Diagnosis of frontometaphyseal dysplasia is suspected by hearing loss in a patient with features of the skeletal abnormalities described previously.
 Typically, plain x-rays are done.
 On x-ray examination, bony overgrowth of the frontal region is obvious; patchy sclerosis is seen in the cranial vault.
 Vertebral bodies are dysplastic but not sclerotic.
 Iliac crests are abruptly flared, and pelvic inlet is distorted.
 Femoral capital epiphyses are flattened, with expansion of the femoral heads and coxa valga (hip deformity).
 Finger bones are undermodeled, with erosion and loss of joint space.

 Corrective surgery is indicated for severely disfiguring deformities, including severe micrognathia, or those causing orthopedic problems.
 Hearing loss is treated with hearing aids.

 This rare, autosomal recessive disorder is often confused semantically with craniometaphyseal dysplasia.
 Affected people are clinically normal, apart from genu valgum, although scoliosis and bone fragility occasionally occur.

-Treatment is often not necessary but may involve orthodontic treatments for dental malformations or orthopedic surgery for clinically significant skeletal deformities.
+Treatment of metaphyseal dysplasia is often not necessary but may involve orthodontic treatments for dental malformations or orthopedic surgery for clinically significant skeletal deformities.